siyue-zhang/aws-certified-machine-learning/README.md

 * The L1 regularization solution is sparse.
 The L2 regularization solution is non-sparse.
 * L2 regularization doesn’t perform feature selection, since weights are only reduced to values near 0 instead of 0.
 L1 regularization has built-in feature selection.
 * L1 regularization is robust to outliers, L2 regularization is not.

+### 7. Clustering Metrics

+#### rand_core

+The Rand Index computes a similarity measure between two clusterings by considering all pairs of samples and counting pairs that are assigned in the same or different clusters in the predicted and true clusterings.
+1.0 stands for perfect match.

+The raw RI score is:

+RI = (number of agreeing pairs) / (number of pairs)

+#### adjusted_mutual_info_score

+Mutual Information is a function that measures the agreement of the two assignments, ignoring permutations.
+Perfect labeling is scored 1.0

+#### completeness_score

+Completeness metric of a cluster labeling given a ground truth.

+A clustering result satisfies completeness if all the data points that are members of a given class are elements of the same cluster.

+### 8.

 :point_up_2: [back](#contents)